mariamb97/prompt-me/README.md

 | /users | POST | Post a new user. | Object  category_name: STRING  category_description: STRING  user_id: NUMBER | n/a |
 | /users/:id | DELETE | Delete user. | n/a | n/a |

-High level of what the app is
-Why you made it (ie use case, who would use it)?
-What technologies you used to build it (don't leave anything out - from design to implementation)?
-What were the major steps taken to build it (ie the process)?
-Potential future features in a second iteration.
-What was most challenging?
-What you feel most proud of?